 Given these protections, will my voice still be heard?
 All responses are captured in the overall results, even if they are not captured in broken down demographic scores.
 If your results are part of a demographic group with fewer than 10 responses, your results will still be included in any summary school or office’s overall scores and the district’s scores.
 Additionally, if your school has fewer than 10 respondents in a particular demographic group, your responses will still count toward the overall district’s breakdown of that demographic group, as long as there were at least 10 respondents across the district.

 FAMILY: Why did the email invitation go to my child’s other parent and not me?
-The survey link for the family survey will be emailed to the guardian listed as Primary Email/Primary Guardian in the ParentVue system.
+The survey link for the family survey will be emailed to the Primary Email of the parent or guardian listed first on enrollment documents.
 Instructions will inform the family member to complete one survey per school, with the oldest child in mind.
-Therefore, each family receives one survey per each school a child is enrolled sent only to Primary Guardian.
+Therefore, each family receives one survey per each school a child is enrolled sent only to guardian listed first.
 In some cases, different parent/guardians were set as primary for different children.
 In those cases one parent will receive the survey for one elementary school and the other parent/guardian for one middle school, for example.
-If there are any questions or clarification needed please email email@example.com.
+If there are any questions or clarification needed please email firstname.lastname@example.org.
 One parent/guardian may also forward the survey link to another, that will not invalidate the link.

 FAMILY: How do I access the survey if I don’t have email?
 Families without an email in ParentVue had a paper copy of the survey mailed to their home address.
 If you did not receive the link you can email email@example.com.
 All families can reach the survey at: https://surveys.panoramaed.com/arlingtonva.
 To log-in you will require an access code.
 Your family’s access code can be provided to you by contacting Panorama at firstname.lastname@example.org or (617) 356- 8123 Ext.
 3.